aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-conversion/cropping-psd-converting-png/_index.md

 Visit the [Aspose.PSD forum](https://forum.aspose.com/c/psd/34) to seek assistance, share your experiences, and report any issues you encounter.

 ### Can I try Aspose.PSD for Java before purchasing?
 Certainly!
-Explore the library's features with a free trial available [here](https://releases.aspose.com/).
+Explore the library's features with a free trial available on the [Aspose.PSD free trial page](https://releases.aspose.com/).

 ---